stormsaurus/catalyst/README.md

 * jabsorb 1.3rc1
 * slf4j 1.4.2

 Generally I do not include binaries and libs in a repo.
 But there is a reasonable chance some of these will not be readily available in the future.
-So I included each components target build jars, the last four libs above, and some eclipse IDE artifacts to outline how the components depend on each other.
+So I included each component's target build jars, the last four libs above, and some eclipse IDE artifacts to remind myself how the components depended on each other in the future.

 Project is currently retired.